ktaylor63/southeast/site/content/wildlife/reptiles/southern-hognose-snake.md

 The primary concerns for the future of the southern hognose snake are habitat-based.
 Habitat loss, conversion and fragmentation resulting in the loss of longleaf pine savanna habitat across the range of the species are the top concerns, further exacerbated by impacts from urbanization and climate change.

 Road mortalities are also a concern for the species.
 Snakes tend to use roads as an external source of warmth and their vulnerability to vehicle encounters increases when they travel outside of their normal home range.
 For southern hognose snakes, their cryptic coloration, small size, slow movement, and behavior of remaining motionless when threatened, makes them particularly susceptible to road mortality.
-During one survey conducted in North Carolina from 1985-2012, of the 764 southern hognose snakes detected, 643 (84%) were found dead on road.
+During one survey conducted in North Carolina from 1985-2012, of the 764 southern hognose snakes detected, 643 (84%) were found dead on a road.

 Invasive species are also having impacts on this snake.
 Red imported fire ants have been linked to population declines of several native species, including the southern hognose snake.
 Feral hogs are having an impact, not only through direct consumption of snakes but habitat alteration through their rooting behaviors.